 The scientific literature in Spain unanimously demands a profound reform of the Spanish tax system.
 One of the central points of this quest for change is energy taxation.
 Energy taxation should be articulated within a coherent energy policy framework based on sustainable resource management.
 Energy taxation should not only help raising revenues for the State, but also take into account other objectives and values.
 These may include such constitutional values as affordable energy pricing, efficiency, and competitiveness, as well as the protection of the environment.

-The researchers that form the team for this research topic will study three different perspectives of the research topic:
+The researchers that form the team for this research topic studied three different perspectives of the research topic:

 (a) Taxation as an instrument of energy and environmental policy